To content

 The theoretical knowledge acquired in the lectures and exercises is consolidated in laboratory practicals and practically tested in a project work for planning a production plant.

-It provides the ability to develop, analyse and optimise new processes for the production of low and high molecular weight products.
+The research-oriented Master's degree course qualifies students to work independently as process engineers with a focus on biotechnology and provides them with the ability to develop, analyze and optimize new processes for the production of low and high molecular weight products.

 Chemical engineering